Becoming Electric Vehicle Ready

 Cities have tremendous influence over how and where infrastructure is built and serve as a critical and necessary partner in the transportation electrification market transformation.
 Great Plains Institute, which facilitates Drive Electric Minnesota, has identified five principles for what constitutes an electric vehicle (EV) ready city:

-- Regulation: Implement development standards and regulations that enable EV use
+- Regulation: Implement development standards and regulations that enable public and private sector EV use

-- Leadership: Demonstrate EV viability in public fleets and facilities
+- Leadership: Demonstrate EV viability in public fleets, facilities, public transit, and alternative transportation modes

 For more information about these EV principles, click here.
 By focusing on these principles, a city can prepare itself in all capacities to be ready for electric vehicles.